Ski Aggu

 August Jean Diederich (born 3 November 1997) is a German musician, rapper, and singer.
 Diederich uses the stage name Ski Aggu.
-He is known for wearing ski goggles and a tracksuit.
+He is known for wearing ski goggles and a tracksuit in his performances and other public appearances.

-Ski Aggu has released three albums: 2022 war film gewesen (2022), denk mal drüber nach...
+Ski Aggu has released three albums: 2022 war film gewesen (2022), Denk mal drüber nach...
 (2023) and Wilmersdorfs Kind (2024).
-A number of his singles have reached music charts in numerous countries in Europe.
+Several of his singles have charted in multiple countries in Europe.

 Early life

 August Jean Diederich grew up in Berlin-Wilmersdorf.
 His grandfather is the SPD politician and political scientist Nils Diederich.

-According to himself, he lived in Ireland for a while, where he intensively pursued the martial art Brazilian Jiu-Jitsu and eventually became the Irish champion in his weight class.
-Martial arts also feature in his online presence and music videos in the form of poses.
-Outside of music, Diederich follows the football clubs Hertha BSC, Napoli and Celtic FC, and has been seen in these teams jerseys.
+In a 2022 interview with Der Tagesspiegel, Diederich's stated that he lived in Ireland for an undisclosed period of time.
+He maintained that in Ireland he intensively practiced the martial art Brazilian Jiu-Jitsu and eventually became the national champion in his weight class.